JuliaHealth/KomaMRI.jl/docs/src/sequence.md

  0.0004042313086942605
 ```

-Additionally, you can access to a subset of blocks in a **Sequence** by slicing or indexing, in which case the result will also be a **Sequence** struct and thus you can perform the same normal operations for a **Sequence**.
-For example, if you are interested in analyzing just the first 11 blocks, you can make something like this:
+Additionally, you can access a subset of blocks in a **Sequence** by slicing or indexing.
+The result will also be a **Sequence** struct, allowing you to perform the same operations as you would with a full Sequence.
+For example, if you want to analyze the first 11 blocks, you can do the following:
 ```julia-repl
 julia> seq[1:11]
 Sequence[ τ = 3.837 ms | blocks: 11 | ADC: 5 | GR: 11 | RF: 1 | DEF: 5 ]